B-T oil field

 The B-T oil field is an oil field located on the continental shelf of the Black Sea.
 It was discovered in 2010 and developed by Sterling Resources.
 It will begin production in 2018 and will produce oil.
-The total proven reserves of the B-T oil field are around 20 million barrels (2.8×106tonnes), and production is centered on 1000 oilbbl/d.
+The total proven reserves of the B-T oil field are around 20 million barrels (2.8 million tonnes), and production is centered on 1000 oilbbl/d.